fabian-muller-phd/fabian-muller-phd.github.io-/research.md

     <li>Preregistered, multi-study designs with teachers and school leaders in France, using realistic grading tasks and clear analysis plans.</li>
   </ul>

-  <p><strong>Why it matters.</strong> Accommodations advance equity only when they work in practice and are seen as legitimate.
+  <p class="why-it-matters"><strong>Why it matters.</strong> Accommodations advance equity only when they work in practice and are seen as legitimate.
 By clarifying their purpose, aligning them with assessment criteria, and communicating this clearly to educators, schools can make support work as intended, ensuring fairness without undermining trust in results.</p>
 </div>

 <div class="research-section" id="assessment">